³Ô¹ÏÍøÕ¾

 The CUSMA negotiations should offer Ford and the entire Canadian negotiating team a warning.

 If Canada is prepared to leave Mexico behind, Canadian officials should be prepared for their Mexican counterparts to do the same.
-And while it seems right now that the U.S. has problems with Mexico and its management of America’s porous southern border than it does with Ottawa, under the mercurial Trump, the situation can can change in an instant.
+And while it seems right now that the U.S. has problems with Mexico than it does with Ottawa, under the mercurial Trump, the situation can can change in an instant.

 It’s therefore probably not in Canada’s interest to throw Mexico under the bus.